 Your credit rating

 The insurance carrier will rarely look at your credit rating.
-Statistics show that people with a poor credit history are more likely to file fraudulent insurance claims because they are up in debts.
-Most of the time they resort to creating claims in order to receive a cash payout from insurance companies.
+Statistics show that people with poor credit history are more likely to file fraudulent insurance claims because they are up in debts.
+Most of the time they resort to creating claims to receive a cash payout from insurance companies.

 Most funeral and burial policies do not require credit checks for the applicant.

 Sometimes insurance underwriters need more information to assess your rate.
 They may need to request medical records from your doctor.
 This can take time for the request to be processed and information to be forwarded to the company.
 Then, the underwriters will need time to look at the information they received.

 Underwriting timelines can vary depending on the insurance company and the caseload of the underwriter assigned to your case.

 Step 6: Accept your offer and receive your policy